-This rosie tinted balayage makes for a most effortless strawberry brunette.
-If you're worried that strawberry isn't going to blend together well against your naturally dark base color, consider requesting a highlighting method like balayage that always leaves the hair with a kiss of natural brightness.
+This rose-tinted balayage makes for the most effortless strawberry brunette.
+If you're worried that strawberry isn't going to blend together well against your naturally dark base color, consider requesting a highlighting method like balayage, which will leave your hair with a seamless kiss of brightness and require less maintenance.

 This candy-coated strawberry brunette is practically giving us a sweet tooth.
-Without going full-on with a cotton candy pink all over, this strawberry tone gets evenly blended into her natural brunette coloring for seamless definition.
+Without going full-on with a cotton candy pink all over, this strawberry tone gets evenly blended into the client's natural brunette coloring for seamless definition.

-Your strawberry scoops won't be the only things melting this summer.
-Here we see a gradient strawberry brunette with a richer strawberry tint near those natural brunette roots fading into something brighter as it melts down to those ends.
+Here, we see a gradient strawberry brunette with a richer strawberry tint near those natural brunette roots, fading into something brighter as it melts down to the ends.
 As with any good highlight, keeping the ends and face-framing pieces brighter will always emulate a natural feel.

 Just a Pinch

-Some of us have hair color commitment issues, and that's okay.
-It's a real thing, and we totally get it.
-Before you head too deep into those brighter strawberry hues, try adding in just a pinch of those reddish pink tints into your next round of lightening.
+Before you head too deep into those brighter strawberry hues, try adding in just a pinch of those reddish-pink tints into your next round of lightening.
 Choi reminds us all, "You can always change hair color!
 That’s the beauty of it.
 It’s more fun to see and adjust than to wonder and never try.
-It could end up being THE color!"
+It could end up being the color."